rehierl/abstract-properties/12-x-doctree-traversal/12-0-ordered-doctrees/2-3-summary-remarks.md

 Note that the child order of an unordered doctree will be embedded as a set of **pre-determined edges**.
-That is, the embedding of the child order of a parent has no side effect on the embedding of the child order of another parent.
+That is, the embedding of the child order of a parent has no side effect on the embedding of the child order of another parent (such as the siblings of the corresponding parent).
 Hence, the child orders of all parent nodes can be embedded in any order, which is why no particular processing order is required.